ABOUT OUR FAMILY FARM

 We started with 3 little goats – Daphne, Zoe, and Daisy.
 Began building a small pen, then pastures, then horses, chickens, ducks, rabbits, pig, barn, and we were growing in leaps and bounds.
 Our dreams had been realized.
 Then, in 2008, things took a drastic and unexpected change.
 Greg was diagnosed with HOCM (hypertrophic obstructive cardio myopathy) – it was open heart surgery (septal myectomy) or a heart transplant.
 We chose the myectomy and Greg was immediately scheduled at Johns Hopkins by one of their top surgeons, who does 10 of these surgeries per year as this is a very unique and difficult surgery.
 It took two weeks before Greg’s heart restarted, and only 2 chambers function – he is now pacemaker dependent and has a defibrillator; he also lost a lung in the process.
 At the same time, he was battling many other health issues, as he is also a disabled war Veteran who was in the first Iraq war - Greg's whole life was a soldier.
 Shortly thereafter, two of our sons were also hospitalized with different, but serious, illnesses.
 It took it’s toll on our family, but we became stronger.
 We thought about leaving our dream, but realized that our animals and our farm were our therapy.
 Sitting out there in the fields, reaping the fruits and vegetables of our gardens, watching others come here and enjoy our farm as much as we did – priceless.

-So you see, my family is now 5th generation here in Monroe – I’ve seen this community change from nothing but farmland.
+So you see, my family is now 5th generation here in Monroe – I’ve seen this community change from nothing but farmland to now double-laned roads with mini-malls on every corner.
 Our farm is now like an island in the middle of suburbia.
 When folks visit, they cannot believe how different it feels when they drive down the lane and stand by the barn.

 Our farm was featured on Discovery Channel’s Animal Planet, Too Cute – our Coton DeTulear’s were the main stars, but all our farm animals were included, especially little Pipsqueek, our miniature pygmy goat who was raised in the house with our Coton puppies.
 We also recently did a TV commercial spot for Food Network’s Chopped and Hyundai, which also featured our farm.
 We also have been visited by many photographers, using our farm setting, and our animal, for their works.
 One, whom we are very excited to share, we will be posting shortly as it's still in the works but almost complete!
 We are also well-known in our community, and have volunteered our farm to the Rutgers Museum of Agriculture summer camp program for years until they recently lost their funding, and are always willing to share our knowledge and love of animals, self-sufficiency, and gardening.